karlospn/mytechramblings-site-source-code/content/posts/centrally-manage-nuget-versions.md

 That's why in most cases I like to manage the package versions in a central point inside my solution and if the solution contains multiple applications then **every application uses the same nuget version** and every application is affected when I modify the package version but at least I don't have to navigate between the dependency mesh of multiples projects being referenced between them.
 Also in case that I have multiple applications inside a single solution and I want to update a package version of only one of them I tend to move the application that I want to modify and place it in a new solution just by itself.

-Anyways, in these post I want to show you some of the different options available when you want to centrally manage nuget versions within a solution.
+Anyways, in this post I want to show you some of the different options available when you want to centrally manage nuget versions within a solution.

 # Option 1 : Using the Microsoft.Build.CentralPackageVersions SDK project